danpopovsky1997/weatherapp-python-project3/README.md

 ![Bug](pythondocs/bug.PNG)

 ### Validator Testing
 - The Python code was tested for validation using the PEP8 Python Validator provided by Code Institute.
-No warning or errors were found, apart from the following below:
+No warnings or errors were found, apart from the following below:

 ![Validation Testing](pythondocs/validation.PNG)